ELF-Lab/OjibweMorph/Spreadsheets/README.md

 For the VTA Class 4, I don't have any examples, but from what I can see in the dictionary I found two verbs that fall into this class. "gonzhi" meaning "swallow h/" and "wiinzh" meaning "name h/".
 There are some example conjugations of each, but more work is needed for me to fully understand this class.
 From what I see, they are not discussed in Valentine (2001) or in other notes from Nichols that I have.

 For Class 8 (irregulars) there is one known example.
 Valentine (2001:285) talks about "zhi(n)" meaning "say Y to AN".
 This corresponds to "izhi" in CIW and has underlying stem form "iN".
 It patterns with Class 2, except it is completely null when there are the inverse theme signs "-igw" and "igoo" (again, see Valentine 2001:285).
-There is a specific spreadsheet for this verb, and in principle we could create some rules to deal with it since its "irregularity" is actually quite regugular in many ways.
+There is a specific spreadsheet for this verb, and in principle we could create some rules to deal with it since its "irregularity" is actually quite regular in many ways.
+At present, we just have the positive independent order, but it could easily be extended with educated guesses.

 ### RULES